Are inflatable costumes and naked bike rides helping or hurting ICE protests?

 Trump administration efforts to portray Portland and Chicago as dystopian war zones have been met with dancing frogs, bare butts and a growing movement to mock MAGA doomsaying

-A specter is haunting Portland — the specter of amphibians, or at least people dressed as such, in what’s become a regular feature at protests against the Trump administration’s deportation operations.
+A specter is haunting Portland — one of amphibians, or at least people dressed as such, in what’s become a regular feature at protests against the Trump administration’s deportation operations.
 As the White House continues to frame cities like Portland and Chicago as chaotic war zones, demonstrators in inflatable costumes (or sometimes wearing nothing at all) have brought a touch of the surreal and ridiculous to the otherwise grim confrontations with federal immigration forces.
-But as protests grow in both size and intensity around the country, these freedom frogs and their costumed ilk are increasingly becoming symbols for the demonstrators’ cause, for better or worse.
+As protests grow in both size and intensity around the country, these freedom frogs and their costumed ilk are increasingly becoming symbols for the demonstrators’ cause, for better or worse.

 ‘This moment is dangerous.
 It’s violent.
 It’s also absurd.’